top of page

 A. No. This needs to be paid by the client from their income or their pension.

-Q. Does the NDIS pay the registration fee for the clients van?
+Q. Does the NDIS pay the registration fee for the client’s vehicle?

 A. No but in NSW registration is free for anyone on a pension.
 Check with your State transport department.

-Q. Does the NDIS pay for the servicing of the van.
+Q. Does the NDIS pay for the servicing of the vehicle?

-A. No. This needs to be budgeted buy the client/parents/guardians/carers from the clients income or pension.
-We are looking into this.
+A. No. This needs to be budgeted buy the client/parents/guardians/carers from the client’s income or pension.
+We are looking into this to see what we can do to limit the costs of servicing.

-Q. When should I apply for Make Me Mobile funding?
+Q. When should I apply to Make Me Mobile for funding?

 Q. Does it have to be a KIA?